 To Children and Families

 Younger guests can be included on the inner envelope of their parents’ invitation listed by first name.
 However, children are normally not addressed on the outer envelope.
-For girls under 18, you’ll want to use “Miss.”
-Boys don’t require a title until they’re 18.
+For girls under eighteen years old, use “Miss.”
+Boys on the other hand, don’t require a title until they’re eighteen.

 To People 18 and Older

-Unless they live at home with their parents, people that are eighteen and older should receive their own invitations.
+Unless they are living at home with their parents, people that are eighteen and older should receive their own invitations.

 Would you like to receive invitations that dazzle?
-Check out our wedding invitations for all your addressing needs or request free wedding invitation samples.
-And thinking about adding more personalization to your wedding invites?
-Visit our wedding hashtag generator and our wedding invitation wording for some fun inspiration.
+Check out our wedding invitations for all your addressing needs.
+Or, request free wedding invitation samples if you’re still undecided.
+Thinking about personalizing your wedding invites?
+Visit our wedding hashtag generator or our wedding invitation wording examples for some fun inspiration.